 Cilantro chimichurri gives a photo finish to vegan steak tacos, made with seitan from the Herbivorous Butcher or beefless bulgogi from Trader Joe’s.
 (Note that the steak itself is not gluten-free.)

-To grill Herbivorous Butcher steak indoors: Bring a grill pan to a medium high heat with a spritz of oil.
+To grill seitan steak indoors: Bring a grill pan to a medium high heat with a spritz of oil.
 Cut the steak into slices, and lay them out across the skillet.
 Grill for about 3 minutes on one side, until you get dark grill marks.
 Flip and grill for about 3 more minutes, until that side has nice grill marks too.

 To air fry Trader Joe’s beefless bulgogi: Pull it out of the packaging, and cook at 400 degrees for 10 to 12 minutes.
 (The air fryer directions on the package aren’t for nearly long enough.)